Pain after spinal cord injury is completely normal. It can even be caused by factors unrelated to spinal cord injury.

 This type of pain is typically dull and consistent but bearable.
 You feel musculoskeletal pain at or above the injury site.

-Treatment for Musculoskeletal Pain:
+Treatment for Musculoskeletal Pain

-An effortless way to reduce overexerting your arm muscles is to use a power wheelchair instead.
+Another solution to reduce overexerting your arm muscles is to use a power wheelchair instead.

 It might seem challenging to find a balance between maintaining your physical activity levels and letting your body rest, but not all exercise has to be strenuous.
 Check out our article on core exercises for spinal cord injury to discover some simple exercises you can practice from the comfort of your wheelchair!